-This yearning turned into Extreme Kids & Crew, a nonprofit that I started with some friends in 2011.
+This yearning turned into Extreme Kids & Crew, a nonprofit friends and I launched in 2011.
 Extreme Kids & Crew is dedicated to creating and maintaining beautiful spaces where families raising children with disabilities can meet, express themselves through the arts and movement, relax, and simply be.
 The program has grown quickly, serving thousands of families, with new ones finding us every year.
 We currently run two universally designed play spaces in Brooklyn and Queens that attract New Yorkers from all over the city.
 Plans are underway to open a new center in the Bronx.

 Extreme Kids & Crew is unique in that it focuses not only on the child with disabilities but also on the parents and typically developing siblings.
 Participating families bring in children with a vast range of disabilities–autism spectrum disorders, sensory processing disorders, ADHD, cerebral palsy, spina bifida, blindness, deafness, learning disabilities, epilepsy, and more.
 What ties these families together is not the diagnosis of one its members, but the experience of being a different kind of family.
 Programs are pay-what-you-can so that all of these different families may take part, regardless of income.
 The atmosphere created by families bound together through love and disability is unusual, invigorating and thought provoking.
 It is the energy, hope and care generated by these families that makes the program great.

-In my role as Founder, I am always happy to talk about our work and what we’ve learned over the years, and I’m often looking for board members.
-Interested parties can contact me at firstname.lastname@example.org
+In my role as Founder, I give talks about disability awareness and what we’ve learned at Extreme Kids & Crew in schools, businesses, and hospitals.
+Interested parties can contact me at email@example.com